By Bill Knell

 years perpetuating what may be the greatest lie ever told.
 Believing

 that their methodology holds the key to understanding everything

 in the universe, Scientists have portrayed ancient cultures as brutish

-societies that lacked even a basic knowledge
+societies that lacked even a basic knowledge of their surroundings.

 Like most students who were fed a non-stop stream of theories

 and historic principles, I was lead to think of most ancient societies

-as warring tribes barely able to create metal
+as warring tribes barely able to create metal fighting tools that

-still rule the day and ignore some very starting facts which indicate
+rule the day and ignore some very starting facts which indicate

 that long-vanished societies may have been far more advanced in

 their capabilities that us.
-To understand all this,
+To understand all this, we must first

 If we say that archeology has provided us with no proof that

 that the Romans concocted a number of devices that used weights

 and magnetism to create what some say were escalator-like devices

 and even automatic doors!
 These devices did not consume or require

 any fossil fuel power source like electricity, which makes them

-all the more astonishing and far superior to our
+all the more astonishing and far superior to our power-gulping devices.

-used to quickly move people, animals and scenery on and off the main
+to quickly move people, animals and scenery on and off the main

 floor where all the action took place.
 It could even be flooded

 to recreate naval battles.
 But we still do not know exactly how

 With an abundance of beasts of burden and roads more friendly